HerrPhil/Puzzles-ProductArrayExceptSelf/README.md

 I would have not picked this immediately in a code test.

 The timer would run out on me as I use trial and error to MacGyver something.

+## Observation

+I was contemplating why a left/right strategy is used.

+I think it is a divide-and-conquer strategy.

+Intuitively, we want the product of values to the left and right of the current position, and the product of values excludes the value of the current position.

+Therefore, programmatically, it makes senses to accumulate all product values to the left of the current position, then accumulate all the product values to the right of the current position.

+We iterate over the current position.

+Then we aggregate them by multiplying values at the same position.